Low Carb Keto Sweetened Condensed Milk is lusciously thick, rich, and sweet with a creamy texture and slightly buttery, vanilla flavor.

 - 1 teaspoon pure vanilla extract

 - Add the cream, butter, Swerve Confectioners, stevia glycerite, and salt to a medium saucepan over medium heat.
-Bring to a boil and then turn the heat down and simmer until thickened, about 15 minutes, whisking occasionally.
+Bring to a boil and then turn the heat down and simmer until thickened, about 12 to 15 minutes, whisking occasionally.

 - Remove from the heat and whisk in the vanilla.